-Each association has a fixed asset that bookkeeping teams take into consideration when concluding the overall worth value of the association annually.
+Each business has a fixed assets that bookkeeping teams take into consideration when concluding the overall worth value of the association annually.
 An asset may incorporate a vehicle, machine, and equipment that is expected to be owned by an organization for a long time.

 The overall value of each asset decreases as time goes by and utilization is done regularly.
 Thus, it is important for companies to re-evaluate their assets continuously.
 This is where depreciation comes into play.